 It can be confronting being charged with aggravated indecent assault, especially when you believe that you are innocent.

 However, before you can be found guilty of aggravated indecent assault, the prosecution must prove the four elements of indecent assault, as well as at least one of the below ‘circumstances of aggravation.’

 The four circumstances of aggravation are:

-1. Where two or more people were present at the time of the offence
+1. Where two or more people were present at the time of the alleged offence,

-3. Where the complainant has a serious intellectual disability
+3. Where the complainant has a cognitive impairment, or

 If the prosecution fails to prove each of the elements of indecent assault, as well as at least one ‘circumstance of aggravation,’ you will be found ‘not guilty.’